dash14/v-network-graph-docs/docs/reference.md

     zoomEnabled: boolean,    // whether the zoom is enabled or not.     default: true
     minZoomLevel: number,    // minimum zoom level.                     default: 0.1
     maxZoomLevel: number,    // maximum zoom level.                     default: 64
+    doubleClickZoomEnabled: boolean,  // Whether to zoom with double click. default: true
+    mouseWheelZoomEnabled:  boolean,  // Whether to zoom with mouse wheel or not. default: true
     fit: boolean,            // whether to fit the content when loaded. default: false
     layoutHandler: LayoutHandler, // class to control node layout.   default: new SimpleLayout()
     onSvgPanZoomInitialized: undefined | (instance) => void, // callback on init svg-pan-zoom. default: undefined